-As at 31st March 2020, the Council held £118.340m of usable reserves (excluding Dedicated Schools Grant).
-Included within this balance are capital reserves of £49.315m, which can only be used to finance capital expenditure or repay debt.
+As at 31st March 2019, the Council held £122.949m of usable reserves (excluding Dedicated Schools Grant).
+Included within this balance are capital reserves of £54.882m, which can only be used to finance capital expenditure or repay debt.
 They cannot be used to support revenue spending directly.
-There is currently a deficit balance on the Dedicated Schools

-Grant, which in accordance with Government policy, can be carried forward, with the deficit to be addressed in future years.
+There is currently a deficit balance on the Dedicated Schools Grant, which in accordance with Government policy, can be carried forward, with the deficit to be addressed in future years.
 The Children and Young People's Service has developed a recovery plan to clear the deficit over the next few years.
 The plan is subject to Government approval.

-This leaves £69.025m of revenue reserves and balances.
+This leaves £68.067m of revenue reserves and balances.
 However, most of these are ring-fenced (HRA and school balances) or are earmarked for specific purposes.
-This balance also includes £15.274m of emergency Covid-19 funding.

-The uncommitted General Fund balance of £20.700m is considered to be a reasonable level of reserves to protect the Council against unforeseen events and the realisation of contingent liabilities.
+The uncommitted General Fund balance of £16.812m is considered to be a reasonable level of reserves to protect the Council against unforeseen events and the realisation of contingent liabilities.